 Current Chairpersons of the Standing Committees as called for in the bylaws are:

 Judith Friedman, Program Committee

 Members of the Retiree Assembly are normally continuing members (in retirement) of the national American Association of University Professors or retired faculty who were members of AAUP-AFT faculty union.
 Annual dues are payable in September.
-Retired faculty can join the Retiree Assembly by sending a check in the amount of $10 payable to "Rutgers AAUP Retiree Assembly" to Rutgers AAUP-AFT, 11 Stone Street, New Brunswick, NJ 08901.
+Please also take a moment to renew your annual membership dues of $10 by mailing a check for this amount, made out to “Rutgers Council of AAUP/Emeriti,” to the following address: Mala Kakkad, Treasurer, Rutgers AAUP-AFT, 11 Stone Street, New Brunswick, NJ 08901-1113.

 The mission of the Retiree Assembly is to sustain and enhance the personal and intellectual interest of retired faculty and of the educational functions of the University.
 These interests will be met through: